WINTER IN VIENNA – WHAT TO DO

 - Check out my Salzburg itinerary which includes many travel tips.

 VIENNA WINTER TRAVEL TIPS

-HOTEL SACHER: Find luxury at its best at Hotel Sacher near Hofburg.
-The hotel is rated the best in the city – its central location makes it a perfect hotel for your Vienna trip.
+LUXURY – HOTEL SACHER: Find luxury at its best at Hotel Sacher near Hofburg.
+The hotel is rated the best in the city.
+Its central location makes it a perfect hotel for your Vienna trip.
 Find out more about the rates for staying in this hotel here.

-MERCURE VIENNA FIRST: One good medium priced accommodation to stay in Vienna is Mercure Vienna First – it was the place, I stayed when I visited Vienna on my last trip.
+MID-RANGE – MERCURE VIENNA FIRST: One good medium-priced accommodation to stay in Vienna is Mercure Vienna First.
+It was the place I stayed at when I visited Vienna on my last trip.
 Find out more about that particular hotel by clicking here.